bright/new-www/content/blog/ux-design-for-custom-transportation-management-software-case-study.md

 Bolding definitely helps users quickly see the crucial information on this popup - the fact that the order they want to delete will be gone permanently.

 Also, take a look at the Calls to Action (CTAs).
 They clearly state the actions thanks to informative copy, *Yes, delete it*, and *No, keep it*.
 We should avoid using CTAs such as Yes, or No which give no context.
 Again, users quickly scan the apps.
 Make sure they understand the consequences of their actions.

+### Designing a map in the application

+Map design can be challenging because maps typically come with predetermined color schemes.
+If the colors are meant to signify specific information, such as distinguishing between the actual route and the car's navigation from point A to point B, additional effort is necessary.
+A viable solution would involve not solely relying on colors but also incorporating various shapes, such as dashed lines, and utilizing borders to enhance the map's clarity and visual communication.

+Last but not least, color contrast has to align with Web Content Accessibility Guidelines ([WCAG](https://wcag.com/)) guidelines for accessibility.